 *I had a similar experience with check-ride-itis when I got my pilot's license many years later (another story to be told over the air if you ask).

-I passed my First Class Radiotelephone test shortly after graduating from high school at the insistance of my Dad - he wanted to make sure I could support myself.
-In May of 1965, I joined the USAF and went to basic training and then electronics school in Biloxi (pronounced Biluxi).
+I passed my First Class Radiotelephone test shortly after graduating from high school at the insistance of my Dad, who wanted to make sure I could support myself.
+In May of 1965, I joined the USAF and went to basic training and then electronics/radar school in Biloxi (pronounced Billuxi).
 After that, I spent the next two and a half years in Montana at a radar site and fell in love with the area.
 When they gave us six month early discharge to make room for returning Viet Nam vets in late 1968, I wanted to stay in the area.
 The area economy wouldn't allow it though.
 Moves back to Eureka, Great Falls, Cheyenne, Sterling Colorado, and Kimball Nebraska kept me working in broadcast and 2-way radio until 1978.
 That year, I was offered a position with the Nebraska Educational Television Network.
 It is one of the few State-owned public television networks in the country.
 We later expanded into Public Radio, satellite, and web delivery.
 After 34 years with NET, I retired in August of 2012.

 My son, Gary Jr., is N0JMK (USAF retired), but is inactive at this time.
 My XYL (since 1974) is Joyce, WB0YRO.
 She used to get on the keyboard a few times a week on 20M AMTOR when I talked with a good friend, Alan, T30AT.
 That was in the mid 80s.
 Otherwise, she only gets on the VHF "intercom" to keep tabs on me, or when she is mobile.